strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

     return false;
   }

+  /**
-  // If the user submitting the request is the owner of the restaurant we don't allow the review creation if (user.id === restaurant.owner.id) {
+   * If the user submitting the request is the restaurant's owner,
+   * we don't allow the review creation.
+   */
+  if (user.id === restaurant.owner.id) {
+    /**
+     * Throws a custom policy error
+     * instead of just returning false
+     * (which would result into a generic Policy Error).
+     */
-		// We can throw custom policy errors instead of just return false (which would result into a generic Policy Error) throw new PolicyError('The owner of the restaurant cannot submit reviews', {
+    throw new PolicyError('The owner of the restaurant cannot submit reviews', {
       errCode: 'RESTAURANT_OWNER_REVIEW', // can be useful for frontend identification of different errors });